 Cost of attendance: Tuition, room and board, textbooks, travel-related expenses, and personal expenses for one student for one academic year.

 Expected family contribution: The contribution a student’s family is expected to make towards the cost of the student’s college education.

 Demonstrated financial need: The amount that remains after a family’s expected family contribution is deducted from the cost of attendance.

 Be Proactive and Start Planning Today

 In financing your child’s college education in Connecticut, it is critical that you put a sound plan in place as soon as possible.
-If you have questions regarding funding your child’s education during a divorce contact the experienced Connecticut family law attorneys at the Prince Law Group, LLC.
+If you have questions regarding funding your child’s education during a divorce contact the experienced Connecticut family law attorneys at The Prince Law Group, LLC.
 The Stamford divorce law firm assists clients with various legal matters pertaining to family law, divorce, the division of assets and child support.
-Contact our office to set up an obligation-free consultation at 203-653-8483 or fill out the online contact form.
+Contact our office to set up a consultation at 203-653-8483 or fill out the online contact form.